 This shows that $P \trianglelefteq G$ and so $\ell_p(G)=1$. $\square$

 The previous Lemma does not hold for $p < 5$.
-In fact, $S_4$ has $2$-length 2 and Sylow 2-subgroups isomorphic to $D_8$; $(C_3 \times C_3) \rtimes SL(2,3)$ has $3$-length 2 and Sylow 3-subgroups extra-special of order 27 and exponent 3.
+For instance, the group $S_4$ has $2$-length 2 and Sylow 2-subgroups isomorphic to $D_8$; another example is the group $(C_3 \times C_3) \rtimes SL(2,3)$ that has $3$-length 2 and Sylow 3-subgroups extra-special of order 27 and exponent 3.
 In a sense, these are the only cases that can occur.
-A direct proof of the Lemma that deals with these cases, following part of the proof of Lemma \ref{LP1} and using only standerd finite group tools, is not difficult, and so we omit it.